Hypertable Architecture & Partitioning

-Architecture Baseline & Partitioning Alignment
+Architecture Baseline & Environment Checklist

--- Idempotent hypertable creation
+-- Idempotent hypertable creation for high-frequency device telemetry.

 CREATE TABLE IF NOT EXISTS sensor_telemetry (

-time TIMESTAMPTZ NOT NULL,
+time TIMESTAMPTZ NOT NULL, -- partitioning dimension

-device_id UUID NOT NULL,
+device_id UUID NOT NULL, -- tenant / device identity

 metric_name TEXT NOT NULL,